sebanc/brunch/README.md

 1. Download the new ChromeOS recovery image version and extract it.
 2. Download the Brunch release corresponding to the ChromeOS recovery version (from the GitHub release section).
 3. Open the ChromeOS shell (CTRL+ALT+T and enter `shell` at the invite)
-4. Update the framework:
+4. Update both ChromeOS and Brunch:
 ```
 sudo chromeos-update -r < path to the ChromeOS recovery image > -f < path to the Brunch release archive >
 ```
 5. Restart ChromeOS

-## Update only the Brunch framework (if you have enabled native ChromeOS updates)
+## Update only the Brunch framework

 If you chose to use the "enable_updates" option and have updated to a new ChromeOS release, you might want to update the brunch framework to match your current ChromeOS version.

 1. Download the Brunch release corresponding to your ChromeOS version (from the GitHub release section).
 2. Open the ChromeOS shell (CTRL+ALT+T and enter `shell` at the invite)
-3. Update the framework:
+3. Update Brunch:
 ```
 sudo chromeos-update -f < path to the Brunch release archive >
 ```